bcleonard/100daysofguitar/r1-log.md

 # 100 Days Of Exercise - Log

+### Day 7: Monday, January 15, 2018

+**Today's Progress**:  Walked for 30 minutes on the treadmill.

+**Thoughts**:  I think my iwatch (1st gen) is dying.
+It only captured 1 minutes of my 32 walk.
+Weird.

+### Day 6: Sunday, January 14, 2018

+**Today's Progress**:  Didn't walk 30 minutes.

+**Thoughts**:  I really need to do my exercising before noon.
+Anytime after noon and it gets very hard to get away for exercise.
+Something always comes up.

 ### Day 5: Saturday, January 13, 2018

 **Today's Progress**:  Walked for 30 mintues on the treadmill.